 What we do know is that there were primarily three ways people were brought into slavery.
 Some were captured in Viking raids, or in the battles of king against king, and taken as prisoners of war.
 Some were given to slave owners and traders to pay off debts!
 Slaves were a valuable commodity in the Viking age and could fetch the trader a pretty penny.
 Others voluntarily gave themselves, and even their children, into slavery in a desperate exchange for food during times of famine.

 Depiction of slavery at Dublin’s docks in Dublinia

 People were a valuable export for Ireland during the Viking age.
 Vikings took Irishmen and Irishwomen as slaves, or thralls in Old Norse, to establish control after a raid as quickly as possible.
 These slaves could then be used by the Vikings themselves, sent back to Scandinavia, or used as a bartering tool for expensive goods from eastern markets.
-Excavations in Dublin have uncovered large slave chains which would have been tied around the neck of those captured to prevent them escaping.
+Excavations in Dublin have uncovered large slave chains that would have been tied around the neck of those captured to prevent them from escaping.
 Dublin’s port was an ideal location for a market importing and exporting people throughout Europe.

 Viking Period Slave collar, St. John’s Lane, Dublin © National Museum of Ireland